liver-fluke

-The life cycle of liver-fluke
+The life cycle of a liver Fluke

-The liver-fluke is a flattened leaf-like endo-parasite.
+The liver fluke is a flattened leaf-like endo-parasite.
 It is brown in colour and about 2cm long.
-The liver-fluke is an Endo-parasite of farm animals like cattle, sheep and
+The liver fluke is an Endo-parasite of farm animals like cattle, sheep and

 THE LIFE CYCLE OF LIVER-FLUKE